steqeq/0000/README.md

 #### New distribution support

- * Binary package support for Ubuntu 16.04
+ * Binary package support for Ubuntu 16.04 and 18.04
  * Binary package support for CentOS 7.4 and 7.5
  * Binary package support for RHEL 7.4 and 7.5